Kopano-dev/kapi/plugins/pubs/README.md

 ### Webhook pub

 Publish data to a previously registered webhook URL.
-Optionally the data is enclosed into a JSON structure.
-The topic is encoded inside the URL token and cannot be changed.
+Authorization and topic are encoded inside the token and cannot be changed.
+Thus the webhook pub endpoints do not require additional Bearer authentication.

 ```
 POST /webhook/${id}/${topic-and-webhook-token}